anvilsecure/nosymonkey/README.md

 * I haven't wrote unit tests: Examples work a bit like regression tests, but there are no unit tests.
 I'm gonna try to include them in the future.
 * You need to link against -ladvapi32 and -lpsapi.
 * You need to call init_nosymonkey() before you do anything.
+* detourAPIHook creates a copy of the DLL.
+In the future I might use MemoryModule to reflectively load a copy.

 ## Feedback